sseanik/python-cheatsheet-1531/README.md

 pokedex_copy = [pokemon for pokemon in pokedex]

 '''
-Filtering a list into a new list
+Filtering a list with an if statement into a new list
 '''
 cards = [1, 2, 3, 4, 5, 6, 7, 8 , 9, 10, "Jack", "Queen", "King"]
 # Method 1 - For range loop with an if statement